valexl/tasty_breadcrumbs/README.md

   ...
 end
 ```
-By default tasty_breadcrumbs uses bootstrap styles.
+By default, tasty_breadcrumbs uses bootstrap styles.
 As result, previous example for index page will be displayed as:
 ```html
 <ol class="breadcrumb">
   <li>